rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/faqs.md

 - What are the requirements to set up a partner's wallet based on RIF's open source?
     > - We have all the necessary documentation for a proper build and it should not be complicated.
 In practice, the developer will read the "readme" file, follow the described steps and will be able to build their wallet in a few minutes.
 However, to set up that environment may take a bit longer time.
 See the starter kit for instructions on how to quickly set up your environment to start building your wallet.
 - Are there any set-up or running costs associated with RIF Wallet?
-    > - While there might be infrastructure costs or resource requirements, the set-up and maintenance of RIF Wallet itself do not incur any direct costs.
-The open-source nature of the wallet allows for efficient implementation without additional financial obligations.
+    > - Setting up and maintaining the RIF Wallet carries no direct costs for both general users and developers.
+Businesses may incur infrastructure costs or resource requirements based on their use-case.
+However, the wallet's open-source nature facilitates efficient implementation without imposing additional financial obligations on users or developers.
 - What are the risks associated with the RIF Wallet?
     > - With a self-custodial wallet, security of your assets depends totally on you.
     If you lose access to your wallet, no one else can restore access.
 Write down your 12-word phrase or keep it somewhere safe.